 But he has not left us incomplete.
 He has left us left us whole and with beauty, and this time he has bid us so long and gone to Marianne.
 But he has left us his words, and a greater gift I do not know.

-(The writer is a resident facilitator of the Himalayan Writing Retreat, and a huge Leonard Cohen fan)
+(The writer is a founder of the Himalayan Writing Retreat, and a huge Leonard Cohen fan)